hamitsehjal/fun-with-python/Lists/working_with_list.md

 # Working with lists
+Sure!
+Here are the different ways to iterate over a list in Python listed in Markdown format:
 ## Iterating over a list
 - Use `for` loop
 - *Note*: Using singular and plural names can help you identify whether a section of code is working with a single element of list or entire list